astronomer/docs/learn/airflow-advanced-cluster-policies.md

     :::tip

-    When using Airflow version lower than 2.6, you can define these policies in `confg/airflow_local_settings.py` and rebuild your local Astro project.
+    When using Airflow version lower than 2.6 or when you do not want to package your policies, you can define these policies in `confg/airflow_local_settings.py` and rebuild your local Astro project.

     :::